Alumni Services and Opportunities

 Career Connections BBQ

-A lunchtime program in the Spring co-sponsored by Alumni Relations in which students enjoy barbecue with Alumni and then have 30-minute informational interview sessions with an Alum in an occupational area of interest.
+A lunchtime program in the Spring in which students enjoy barbecue with alumni and then have 20-minute informational interview sessions with up to four alumni.

 A series of one-hour programs featuring alumni describing their career experiences in various industries (e.g. accounting, gaming, humanities, law, etc.).
 Topics rotate each semester.